WDI-SEA/notes/04-databases/sql-intro/readme.md

 ## Exercise Time

 Design a table for a movie database.
 Discuss a few things that a movie table may have.
 Choose the appropriate data type for the data.
-Make the CREATE TABLE command and execute it in psql.
-Use \dt to verify that the table was created.
+Make the ```CREATE TABLE``` command and execute it in psql.
+Use ```\dt``` to verify that the table was created.
 Once you're satisfied that the table is there, get rid of it using the DROP TABLE command.
-Use \dt again to make sure that the table has been dropped.
+Use ```\dt``` again to make sure that the table has been dropped.

 ## Selecting

 A select statement allows you to get data from the database.
 Here are the [docs on select](http://www.postgresql.org/docs/9.0/static/sql-select.html).
-Also, postgres a good [tutorial on select](http://www.postgresql.org/docs/7.3/static/tutorial-select.html).
+Also, postgres has a good [tutorial on select](http://www.postgresql.org/docs/7.3/static/tutorial-select.html).
 I'd recommend looking at the tutorial sometime after the lesson.

 Create a new database to hold a movies table: